ankrh/BPM-Matlab/README.md

   - 'gray'
   - 'cividis'

+- `n_colorlimits`
+(Default: [0 0])
+A two-element array that specifies what limits to use for the color scale of the refractive index plot.
+If left at [0 0], the plot autoscales.

 - `calcModeOverlaps`
 (Default: false)
 If true, this will make the solver calculate the overlap of the E-field with any precalculated modes in each update.
 A plot will be generated to show these overlaps.